 Burei’s country of origin, much like their history, is shrouded in mystery.
 According to their blog, Swiss designer Allen Jay inspired their initial creations.
-Burei is associated with China-based YIWU BAOSUO any every Burei watch we’ve seen has been ‘Made in China.’
+Burei is associated with China-based YIWU BAOSUO; every Burei watch we’ve seen has been ‘Made in China.’
 Forums also confirmed they are shipped from China.

 Are Burei Luxury Watches

-This may seem like a very strange question to a lot of watch shoppers.
-How could a brand that retails for an average $200 or less be considered a luxury brand?
+This may seem like a bizarre question to many watch shoppers.
+How could a brand that retails for an average of $200 or less be considered a luxury brand?

-Where Burei crosses the line is on its own webpage where it makes claims to “offer luxury watches for its loyal customers” and “Compared to Rolex watch, Burei not only offers watches of different designs, but these watches are all made of materials in good quality.“
+Unfortunately, Burei perpetuates the idea that they are somehow a luxury brand on their own webpage where they claim to “offer luxury watches for its loyal customers” and “Compared to Rolex watch, Burei not only offers watches of different designs but these watches are all made of materials in good quality.“

 Burei Watch Warranty

-As if conveniently omitting their physical address on the ‘Contact Us’ page was not suspicious enough, Burei does not have a detailed product warranty policy.
+If conveniently omitting their physical address on the ‘Contact Us page was not suspicious enough, Burei does not have a detailed product warranty policy.
 According to the company website, “returns that are soiled, damaged or altered may not be accepted and may be sent back to the customer.”
 Vague doesn’t quite capture it.

 Looking for quality affordable watches – check out these: